marcelo-cm/ramp-fe-challenge/SOLUTIONS.md

 # Bug 4: Clicking on View More button not showing correct data

 The response object of the hook returns the new data appended to the existing data, instead of just the new data.
-During this I also uncovered a bug where users are able to continue viewing more despite there not being another page of data.
-In this case, viewing more should not be an option.
+I made the assumptions that, because the hooks' API call is not paginated, we do not need a `View More` button.

 # Bug 5: Employees filter not available during loading more data